-- By taking part, you may be offered the chance to take part in research studies and be offered new treatments to delay or prevent T1D, if they become available. - We will contact you if new studies or treatments become available, and a list of studies currently accepting participants can be found on the UKIAb Registry website, in the 'Find out more' section: www.ukiab.org
+- By taking part, your child may be offered the chance to take part in research studies and be offered new treatments to delay or prevent T1D, if they become available. - We will contact you if new studies or treatments become available for your child, and a list of studies currently accepting participants can be found on the UKIAb Registry website, in the 'Find out more' section: www.ukiab.org

-Will my General Practitioner (GP) be informed of my participation?
+Will my child's General Practitioner (GP) be informed of their participation?

-Yes, we will notify your GP of your participation in the registry and your T1D IAb results (if you are tested as part of the registry), this forms part of the study consent and is required in order for you to take part in the study Notifying your GP will ensure that they are aware of your antibody status and increased risk of developing T1D.
+Yes, we will notify your GP of your child's participation in the registry and their T1D IAb results (if they are tested as part of the registry), this forms part of the study consent and is required in order for your child to take part in the study.
+Notifying your GP will ensure that they are aware of your child's antibody status and increased risk of developing T1D.